 b.
 The University of Iowa Foundation, the preferred channel for private gifts to The University of Iowa, may accept grants and grant agreements on behalf of The University of Iowa.
 The funds the Foundation receives for sponsored research will be transferred to University accounts on a timely basis as they are needed for use by the University faculty, staff, and students conducting the sponsored activities.
 Such funds are not to be expended directly from Foundation accounts, but rather must pass through University accounts.
 The University, and not the Foundation, will be responsible for accounting for and reporting on the expenditure of these funds, providing technical and other required reports to the sponsor, and adhering to all other terms and conditions of the award.
 Prior to their acceptance by the Foundation, all such awards including copies of letters of transmittal or agreement shall be reviewed by the Division of Sponsored Programs to determine their acceptability by the University.

 c.
 Gifts and grants not requested through an application process.
-The checks for gifts and grants received directly by University units, together with the correspondence or copies of correspondence relating to the specific purposes or conditions of usage for the gift or grant, are forwarded to the University Business Office (gifts) or the Division of Sponsored Programs (grants).
+The checks for gifts and grants received directly by University units, together with the correspondence or copies of correspondence relating to the specific purposes or conditions of usage for the gift or grant, are forwarded to the Grant Accounting Office (gifts) or the Division of Sponsored Programs (grants).
 This provides information for establishing grant account numbers and administering the gift or grant according to the wishes of the donor.
 Checks that are not considered true gifts should not be deposited in gift accounts.
 Examples may include income received from miscellaneous sales and services that are more appropriately associated with other organized activities being conducted in University departments.

 5.7 EXTERNAL FUNDING FOR ALTERATION OF AN EXISTING STRUCTURE OR NEW CONSTRUCTION.